alpeshkalena/CommonlyUsedDemos/README.md

 # CommonlyUsedDemos
-This is solution with some commonly used projects
+This is solution with some commonly used projects.
+Test.